WithSecureLabs/cloud-wiki/docs/aws/services/CloudFront.md

 ## Service Details

-Content deliverty network (CDN), used to provide low latency and high transfer speeds across the globe by caching assets close to those accessing it.
+Content delivery network (CDN), used to provide low latency and high transfer speeds across the globe by caching assets close to those accessing it.

 ## Assessment Notes